-The usage of any illumination methods for traffic signs, including LED's, is strictly limited to situations with documented safety concerns.

-- Local authorities shall not be allowed to install LED units on State Maintained highways. - Blinker signs shall only be considered at existing locations.
-A conversion from a two to four way stop is also considered an existing location.
-New locations shall not be considered until such time as a minimum of oneyear crash data, volume data and other traffic data is available for a traffic evaluation safety study shall be submitted to the State Safety Engineer for review. - For blinker STOP and STOP AHEAD signs, at a minimum, consider at intersections that meet both of the following criteria: - a.
-Crashes due to failure to stop (i.e. running the stop sign) not failure to yield the R/W (i.e. stopping and then proceeding) - b.
-At least 2 documented failures (crash reports) to stop in a most recent 12 month period or 3 documented failures to stop within the past five years. - Other countermeasures should be considered first, prior to installation of blinker STOP and STOP AHEAD signs, to address safety concerns such as: - a.
-Clearing vegetation - b.
-Double marking STOP AHEADS or STOP signs - c.
-Flags on signs - d.
-Rumble strips - e.
-Increasing sign sizes - f.
-Flashing Beacons - g.
-Others - Side-by-side ramps are common at partial cloverleaf interchanges where entrance and exit ramps operate directly adjacent to one another at the interchange ramp terminal.
-Geometric design techniques to discourage wrong way maneuvers should be considered at side-by-side ramps.
+Traffic Guidelines Manual 2 - 2.
+If flashed, the LED units shall flash simultaneously at a rate of more tha 50 and less than 60 times per minute.
+3. The uniformity of the sign design shall be maintained without an decrease in visibility, legibility, or driver comprehension during eithe daytime or nighttime conditions.
+4. A module of multiple LED units used as a closely-spaced, single ligh source shall only be used within the sign face for legends or symbols.
+D. Policy of any illumination methods for traffic signs, including LED's, is strictly limite with documented safety concerns.
+1. Local authorities shall not be allowed to install LED units on Stat Maintained highways.
+2. Blinker signs shall only be considered at existing locations.
+A conversio from a two to four way stop is also considered an existing location.
+Ner locations shall not be considered until such time as a minimum of one year crash data, volume data and other traffic data is available for a traffi evaluation safety study shall be submitted to the State Safety Engineer for review.
+3. For blinker STOP and STOP AHEAD signs, at a minimum, consider a intersections that meet both of the following criteria: a.
+Crashes due to failure to stop (i.e. running the stop sign) not failure to yield the R/W (i.e. stopping and then proceeding) b.
+At least 2 documented failures (crash reports) to stop in a most recer 12 month period or 3 documented failures to stop within the past five years.
+4. Other countermeasures should be considered first, prior to installation of blinker STOP and STOP AHEAD signs, to address safety concerns suc- as: a.
+Clearing vegetation b.
+Double marking STOP AHEADS or STOP signs c.
+Flags on signs d.
+Rumble strips e.
+Increasing sign sizes f.
+Flashing Beacons g.
+Others 5.
+Side-by-side ramps are common at partial cloverleaf interchanges wher entrance and exit ramps operate directly adjacent to one another at the interchange ramp terminal.
+Geometric design techniques to discourage wrong way maneuvers should be considered at side-by-side ramps